Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 Lean pilot total$40-$230/monthGood for 10,000 monthly users when feature use is controlled.

 These figures are operating estimates only.
-They do not include the commercial licence fee, custom development, official weather or mandi data feeds, SMS/WhatsApp costs, field training, support staff, or legal/compliance work.
+They do not include custom development, official weather or mandi data feeds, SMS/WhatsApp costs, field training, support staff, or legal/compliance work.

 The hosting side is helped by serverless economics.
 Firebase App Hosting documentation lists no-cost monthly allowances for App Hosting bandwidth and underlying Cloud Run CPU, memory, and request usage, with billing only after no-cost limits are exceeded.
 That makes small public pilots financially realistic when caching and usage controls are set up properly.